 The brave State of Victoria was the first to allow euthanasia laws.

 The Medical Treatment Act 2016 started on 12 March 2018 – replacing the Medical Treatment Act 1988 (Vic) (previous Act).
 It regulates medical treatment decision-making.
 This includes consent to or refusal of the start or continuation of medical treatment.
-Some legal documents and substitute decision-making arrangements made under the previous Act continue to apply – where this is the case there is no need to build new Advanced Health Directive.
+Some legal documents and substitute decision-making arrangements made under the previous Act continue to apply – where this is the case there is no need to build a new Advanced Health Directive.
 But you can do so by pressing “Build” above.

 In the Medical Treatment Act 2016, medical treatment refers to the following treatments given by a health professional.
 This is to diagnose a physical or mental condition, prevent disease, restore or replace bodily function resulting from disease or injury, or improve comfort and quality of life:

 The Medical Treatment Act 2016 also regulates supported decision-making.
-It enables a ‘support person’ to be appointed to support the person to make medical treatment decisions, and represent the person’s interests regarding treatment.
+It enables a ‘support person’ to be appointed to support the person to make medical treatment decisions and represent the person’s interests regarding treatment.
 Supported decision-making is discussed further below.

 The Guardianship Act deals with substitute decision-making for people with impaired capacity.
 The Powers of Attorney Act governs powers of attorney and enduring powers of attorney and, following the commencement of the Medical Treatment Act 2016, it will not relate to medical treatment decisions.
 However, an Enduring Power of Attorney made under previous legislation immediately before 12 March 2018 will continue to apply.